NORFOLK CONTEMPORARY ART 2016

 The Makers at Felbrigg Hall: Call to Artists

-The National Trust in partnership with Norfolk Contemporary Art Society would like to appoint three artists for ‘The Makers’ a contemporary art residency and commission project resulting in an exhibition at Felbrigg Hall, Norfolk during 2016-2017.
+The National Trust in partnership with Norfolk Contemporary Art Society have now appointed three artists for ‘The Makers’ a contemporary art residency and commission project resulting in an exhibition at Felbrigg Hall, Norfolk during 2016-2017.

 Felbrigg is a seventeenth century house that still retains the feeling of a family home while presenting the precious collections of some of its early residents.
 There are many fascinating paintings, sculptures, furniture and objects, reflecting making in all its forms and also an extensive library of books and manuscripts.
 The walled garden includes diverse plant species, fruit and vegetables and is rich in wildlife.